pedrolpena/iestelemetry/README.txt

 *************************************************************************

-The step to get this program running are
+The steps to get this program running are

 -Compile the program
 -Install the rxtx serial library